Sushant Singh death: Deepika Padukone, Sara Ali Khan, Shraddha Kapoor issued summons in drugs case

 The NCB had also summoned Padukone’s manager Karishma Prakash and KWAN talent management agency’s chief executive officer Dhruv Chitgopekar on Tuesday for questioning, but Prakash could not appear before the agency due to health reasons, according to PTI.
 WhatsApp conversations purportedly discussing drugs are on the radar of the agency, reports said.

-Last week, the Delhi High Court had directed media houses to exercise restraint after Rakul preet Singh filed a petition against unsubstantiated reports linking her to the drug case.
+Last week, the Delhi High Court had directed media houses to exercise restraint after Rakul Preet Singh filed a petition against unsubstantiated reports linking her to the drug case.
 Justice Navin Chawla had said media has failed to self-regulate itself and might be getting “haywire”.

 During the agency’s investigation into the drugs angle in Rajput’s death case, a wider drugs nexus in Bollywood has reportedly emerged.
 Rajput was found dead in his apartment in Bandra on June 14, in what the Mumbai Police said was a case of suicide.
 Apart from the Narcotics Control Bureau, the actor’s death is also being investigated by the Central Bureau of Investigation and the Enforcement Directorate.